Mature Masculine

 Measure success by alignment: Value truth over recognition.

-Trust true expression: Believe that real art will find its audience.
+Trust expression: Believe that real art will find its audience.

 Balance sharing with staying true: Connect without compromising.